nidhinvijay/hr-ai-agent/README.md

 For security purposes, this application is currently in Google's "Testing" mode.
 This means only pre-authorized email addresses can grant it access to a Google Calendar during the OAuth consent process.

-**I have already pre-authorized the two email addresses from the submission details:**
+**I have already pre-authorized the email address from the submission details:**
 * `ilmoraai25@gmail.com`
-* `devika.rs@srishtiinnovative.com`

-If you are logged into a Google account with one of these emails when you test the application, the calendar integration should work seamlessly.
+If you are logged into a Google account with this email when you test the application, the calendar integration should work seamlessly.

 If you would prefer to test using a different Google account, please let me know the email address **(never your password)**, and I will add it to the authorized list immediately.
 This is a standard procedure for testing new applications that use Google's secure OAuth2 system.